 l’ll use a an example of the humble carrot below to help me explain;

-• There are boiled carrotsOpens in a new tab. on the menu tonight.
+- There are boiled carrots on the menu tonight.
 Carrots take around 20 minutes to cook which would be an inconvenience during a busy service.
 As a chef during the prep part of the day I would peel and cut the carrots.
 Next I would boil them in water until they are about 80% cooked.
 Then take them out and plunge them into ice water to stop the cooking process before draining them.
 What I am left with is blanched (or part cooked carrots).

-• During service I can then cook the carrots I need per order by putting a portion of my blanched carrots back into boiling water for the last 5 minutes they need to finish cooking before finishing in a pan with butter, salt pepper etc. This way I have perfectly cooked tasty carrots in 5 minutes service time as opposed to 25 if I cooked from scratch.
+- During service I can then cook the carrots I need per order by putting a portion of my blanched carrots back into boiling water for the last 5 minutes they need to finish cooking before finishing in a pan with butter, salt pepper etc. This way I have perfectly cooked tasty carrots in 5 minutes service time as opposed to 25 if I cooked from scratch.

 It’s interesting to note here that one of the main reasons a service can get very busy and chefs start to struggle is that when they run out of prepared food they have to start cooking completely from scratch.
 Always a difficult thing to juggle!